excelsior43/Consistent-Hashing-Algorithm/README.md

 3. Programming :
-    1. I have used Consistent hashing algorithm.
-The lost keys are 1/n of the total number of keys.
+    1. I have used Consistent hashing algorithm<sup>[1]</sup>.
+Kindly find the reference to the consistent hash code here : http://michaelnielsen.org/blog/consistent-hashing/ The lost keys are 1/n of the total number of keys.
 This means the successful key fetch will be 6/7 *100 around 85%. <br>Please download this repository and run the following command.
 ```
 $ [sudo] python mamcache_client.py
 ```